By Stephen Leahy

 For a number of island nations, that’s ultimately the significance of the recent reports about the unstoppable melt of the massive ice sheets of Antarctica and Greenland, along with hundreds of glaciers.

-“Weve already lost some island atolls.
+“We’ve already lost some island atolls.
 On others the rising sea is destroying homes, washing away coffins and skeletons from graves,” Tony de Brum, the foreign minister of the Marshall Islands, told me.
-“Now with every full moon the high tides brings salt water into our streets.
-Were moving further inland but cant move much further.”
+“Now with every full moon, the high tides bring saltwater into our streets.
+We’re moving further inland but can’t move much further.”

-The Marshall Islands are located in the northern Pacific Ocean, and are home to some 70,000 people spread out over 24 low-lying coral atolls.
+The Marshall Islands are located in the northern Pacific Ocean and are home to some 70,000 people spread out over 24 low-lying coral atolls.
 Low-lying, as in six feet above sea level on average.
-Not only do rising seas flood and erode shorelines, they also make groundwater too salty too drink and “poison” the land with salt so crops and even coconuts trees cant grow.
+Not only do rising seas flood and erode shorelines, but they also make groundwater too salty to drink and “poison” the land with salt so crops and even coconuts trees cant grow.